seoProductions/FizzBuzz-In-Assembly-Language/README.md

 #### *Simple right? ...*

 This project was a MAJOR challenge to make!
 From the ...
-TODO, to the many problems I encountered in my jorney.
+TODO, to the many problems I encountered in my journey.
 Here is my finished prototype running on [marie.js.org](marie.js.org).
 Take a look!

 ![finished_result](https://github.com/seoProductions/FizzBuzz-In-Assembly-Language/assets/111206081/c4a66575-c57d-4ee4-97ef-7ae30ff6568b)